 To request an absence to attend or participate in an educational activity, please complete this application form and return it to your school principal at least five (5) days prior to the absence.
 Such an absence as requested by this signed application and approved by the school principal, will be considered an excused absence.
 The major intent of the activity must be educational in order for the student to be granted this type of absence.
 The proposed activity must have significant educational value and be composed of an intensive program related to the core curriculum (e.g. art programs, dance programs, State Fair activities, workshops that are educational in nature, college visits, etc.).
 The Principal will use his/her good judgment to determine if the activity meets guidelines.
 A student may be approved for up to ten (10) days of absence per year for this purpose.
 Students who are granted an absence under this law will be allowed to make up all school work.
 Student grades cannot be affected by lack of attendance or participation in classes for approved days.
-This type of absence cannot occur during school-wide or District-wide assessments, unless there are extenuating circumstances that are approved by the Principal.
+This type of absence sthat are approved by the Principal.
 Decisions may be appealed to the Superintendent and then to the Board of Education.

-Student Full Legal Name: Date of Application:
+Student Full Legal Name: C Date of Application:

-Name of School: Home oom Teacher :
+Name of School: Homeroo m Teacher :

-Date of Birth:
+Date of Birth: Age: Grade Level: Home Phone:

 Residence Address:

-City: State: Zip Code :
+City: State: Zip Code:

-of Excused Absences to Da te : # of Unexcused A bsences to Date:
+of Excused Absences to D ate : # of Unexcused Abse ences to Date:

-of Unex cused Absences s to Date:
+of L Inexcused Absences to Date:

-Date(s) of Intended Absence(s i): ·
+Date(s) of Intended Absence(s):

-having an educational purpo related to one of the core curr or the arts.
-Please attach a s attach to this completed form. riculum subjects schedule of activ of English, scie nce, mathematics, social stu ıdies, foreign language
+Please explain the nature of the event the student will be attending and how the activity meets the criteria of (1) having an educational purpose, (2) having "significant educational value," and (3) how the activity is directly related to one of the core curriculum subjects of English, science, mathematics, social studies, foreign language or the arts.
+Please attach a schedule of activities/events to be attended.
+(Use additional paper, if needed, and attach to this completed form.)

+Signature of Student

-Signature of Student Date Signati ure of Parent/Guardian Date
+Signature of Parent/Guardian